m-petersen/vinpetersen.github.io/_posts/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-2.md

 Part 2 ends here.
 If you liked what you have seen, I would be happy if you share this post.
 The next chapter will cover the how networks learn their parameter: during the backward pass

 ### Inspiration and References
-* [Deep Learning For Coders](https://course.fast.ai/) by Jeremy Howard and Fast.ai (v3 will be openly accessible in early 2019)
+* [Deep Learning For Coders](https://course.fast.ai/) by Jeremy Howard and Fast.ai (v3 will be publicly accessible in early 2019)
 * [Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning?specialization=deep-learning) by Andrew Ng and deeplearning.ai
 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap2.html) by Michael Nielsen